sean2442/jquery.formslider/README.md

   * InputFocus                    # focusses first input on current slide
   * InputNormalizer               # does some normalization on inputs
   * InputSync                     # syncs inputs with the same name
-  * JqueryValidate                # validates inputs before leaving a slide, uses jquery-validate
+  * JqueryInputValidator          # Validates inputs, selects and textareas by html5 attributes.

 # generic plugins
   * AddSlideClasses               # adds classes based on role and index